 In continuing effort of my last blog post, I will explain how you can create a simple world file to use with an image which is not georeferenced to use with AutoCAD MAP, Civil 3D and/or InfraWorks.

-In my previous blog post “How to grab aerial images from WMS server” you have made a rectangle (or square) as a boundary to your project of what you want to download an aerial image from a WMS server.
+In my previous blog post “How to grab aerial images from WMS server” you have made a rectangle (or square) as the boundary to your project of where you want to download an aerial image from a WMS server.

-Now I am using the same example to write down the coordinates of the upper left corner of that rectangle (or square).
+Now I will use the same example to write down the coordinates of the upper left corner of that rectangle (or square).
 Now use the half of the value of the factor I have calculated back then (which is in fact the ground resolution of that particular image) and add this value to the X ordinate, and subtract the same value from the Y ordinate.
-The result will be used as the coordinates for the World File.
+The result will be used as the coordinates for the World File which in return will be used as the insertion point of the aerial image map.

 Now create a text file with the following content (6 rules):

-Save the file with the same name as the image you have downloaded from the WMS server but with the file extension which is built up as follows:
+Save the file with the same name as the image you have downloaded from the WMS server but with the file extension built as follows:

 If your image has the jpg file extension, use jgw as the file extension for the World File.
 You can name any bitmap file extension by omitting the 2nd (or middle) character and by shifting the 3rd (or last) character to the left and finally by adding the ‘w’ character to the end.
 So ecw would become eww and png would become pgw, etc.